-If the person needs extra support, the community navigator can come along with them when they try something for the first time.
-They can also support the older person with any concerns that they have about getting out and about - including safety, transport or money worries – by connecting them with other community and health services to tackle these problems.
+If extra support is needed, the community navigator can attend with you if you're trying something for the first time.
+They can also support you with any concerns that you have about getting out and about - including safety, transport or money worries.

 How to get support